plutoscarab/plutoscarab.github.io/polycf/readme.md

 \end{align}
 $$

+Only polynomials up to degree 6 are included.
 Some polynomials producing negative fractional terms are excluded.

 * [Polynomials from 1 through 5𝑛⁶ with scores up to 12](polycf1.html)